KyleNeece/KyleNeece.github.io/content/The Multiverse/NPCS/Heroes/NPC Peacekeepers/Aria Hassan.md

 languages: Common, Deep Speech
 cr: 10
 traits:
+  - name: Actor
+    desc: You have an advantage on Deception and Performance checks when trying to pass yourself off as a different person.
+In addition, you can mimic the speech of another person or the sounds made by other creatures.
+You must have heard the person speaking, or heard the creature make the sound, for at least 1 minute.
+A successful Insight check contested by your Deception check allows a listener to determine that the effect is faked.
   - name: Pact of the Tomb, Grimoire of the Serpant Mother
     desc: End of Short or Long Rest Summon the Book of Shadows.
 When book appears, choose three cantrips, and choose two level 1 ritual spells from any spell list but you can't have them prepared already.
 While you have the book is on your person the chosen spells are prepared, and count as Warlock spells.
 The book also functions as a [Book of Ancient Secrets](https://dnd5e.wikidot.com/warlock:eldritch-invocations#:~:text=a%20long%20rest.-,Book%20of%20Ancient%20Secrets,-Prerequisite%3A%20Pact%20of) and a [Far Scribe](https://dnd5e.wikidot.com/warlock:eldritch-invocations#:~:text=read%20all%20writing.-,Far%20Scribe,-Source%3A%20Tasha%27s%20Cauldron) but only to contact Dendar.
   - name: Contact Parton